esramos-design/mfa.github.io/README.md

 ## **🛠 User Guide: Windows App Installation**

-This section is for players who want to run the tool as a standalone program (App Mode).
+This section is for players who want to run the tool as a standalone program (App Mode) rather than in a web browser.

 ### **Step 1: Install Python**